The 'ultimate' Polar Bear destination combined with some amazing Arctic birds

 CABINS OPTIONS AND PRICES

-The prices listed below are for the departure on Heritage Adventurer on 10 July 2022.
-For other departures, please contact us:
+The prices listed below are for the departures on Heritage Adventurer on 24 July 2022, 7 August and 21 August:

 Main Deck Triple Cabins on Deck 3 are a spacious 22m2 and feature two porthole windows, two single beds and one Pullman bed which folds down from the wall, comfortable lounge, writing desk, private en-suite with shower, ample storage and a flat screen entertainment system.